Opel Zafira: Markets

 The Zafira was marketed in the Philippines from 2001 to 2005, as the last Europe-based Opel marketed in the Philippines after they stopped selling the Opel Astra in 2003.
 Although sold as the Chevrolet Zafira, it was sold alongside other Opel vehicles until it the Opel name was pulled out of the Philippine-market by its distributor, GM Philippines.

 The Zafira was produced and sold in the Thailand from 2000 to 2005. it was sold alongside other Opel vehicles until it the Opel name was pulled out of the Thai-market by its distributor, GM Thailand.
 Thailand’s domestic family wagon segment with 3,946 units sold.

+The Chevrolet Zafira was launched in Indonesia in 2000.
+The 1.8-litre GM Family 1 engine was the only engine option.
+It was initially sold in two trims called GL and CD.
+In 2004, a new trim named "Elegance" was added to the lineup.
+The Elegance trim consisted of a two-tone body color, leather seats, and other accessories.
+The Zafira was pulled out of the Indonesian market in 2006, with no direct successor.

 The Zafira A was sold in Malaysia as the Chevrolet Nabira.

 Subaru Traviq

 The Zafira was sold in Japan from August 2001 through to November 2004 as the Subaru Traviq alongside the standard Opel vehicle.
 In exchange, Subaru supplied the Subaru Forester as the Chevrolet Forester in India since 2003.

 According to Subaru, the Traviq name was a combination of the words "travel" and "quick".
 Imported from Thailand, the Traviq was originally only available with the bigger 2.2 litre engine, although a 1.8 L, lower priced alternative was added in July 2003.
 The engines used were not Subaru supplied boxer engines, but were conventional in line units that were uncharacteristic to market recognised Subaru products, and all-wheel drive was also not available.

 The sale of the Zafira as a Subaru created a conflict with previously established Yanase Co., Ltd. retail dealerships, in that Yanase was already selling Opel products, like the Zafira.
 When production of the Traviq ended, Yanase continued to import Opel products into Japan until 2006.
 It was replaced later in 2008 by the Subaru Exiga – developed from the Subaru Legacy platform.